-Thanks to its 49 strands, it has an unbelievable flexibility to it, and for being a 15lb trace, it is remarkably thin.
-These feature are undoubtedly highly advantageous when it comes to lure fishing for zander, as you want as little visibility and stiffness as possible.
+Thanks to its 49 strands, it has unbelievable flexibility to it, and for being a 15lb trace, it is remarkably thin.
+These features are undoubtedly highly advantageous when it comes to lure fishing for zander, as you want as little visibility and stiffness as possible.

 At the same time, the Prorex won’t stretch as much as other wires, which will result in a more precise strike.

 That means a great feel and a more direct contact to the fish!